 - Remaining traffic — this is a standard label used on NTA charts to represent monitored traffic that is not applicable to any category presented on the chart.

-You can monitor NBAR2 applications by viewing the Top XX Applications or from the NetFlow Applications Summary view.
+You can monitor NBAR2 applications by switching the view type in the top-right corner of the Top XX Applications widget or from the NetFlow Applications Summary view.
 For more information about monitoring applications, see Monitor NBAR2 Applications in SolarWinds NTA.